Py-Himanshu-Patel/Learn-PyTest/README.md

 ================= 1 passed in 0.06s ==================
 ```

 Here we created user but we don't add this user to database hence we are not required to add any decorator of pytest to test function.
-Do repeat this we can use `build` option of factory.
+Do repeat this we can use `build` option of factory. `create` make entry to test database and not actual database.
+The obj which gets saved remains in test db until all test runs.
+`create` is better as it gives error if obj created cannot be saved to database may be due to foreign key constraint or not null constraint.

 ```python
 import  pytest